karinaeg/Qiime1/README.md

 To distinguish the taxa, the identification of the OTUs whose relative abundance is less than 0.5% was changed.
 Since the files could be created and they contain information, abundance diagrams of the taxa in our samples were made.

+The first step is to import the libraries that will be used and set the working directory:
 ```
 library("phyloseq")
 library("ggplot2")